 The Turkish government started restricting the social media site back in 2014.
 This came after audio clips circulated online that may have implicated then-Prime Minister Recep Tayyip Erdogan in a corruption scandal.

 This was not an isolated incident.
 As recently as January 2021, Twitter has been targeted with restrictions on their ability to promote online ads.
 This is apparently because of failure to comply with new social media laws in the country.

-It is believed the Turkish government would want to ban the popular social media tool because it is being used to sway opinions of the global audience.
-Is is problematic as Turkey has over 10 million Twitter Users and nearly 40 million Facebook users connecting on a daily basis and they need access to communicate with family and access the latest news.
-Blocks to access social media sites have been issued in the past in both Turkey and other countries experiencing political unrest.
+Many argue that the Turkish government wants to influence social media to prevent it from swaying global opinions against the current regime.
+This is problematic as Turkey has over 10 million Twitter users and nearly 40 million Facebook users connecting on a daily basis, most of whom need access to communicate with family and read the latest news.
+Social media sites have been a popular target for blocks in the past by Turkey and other countries experiencing political unrest.

-2015 September.
-A temporary (?) ban on twitter ensues during political unrest between Turkish forces & Kurdish protesters.
+- 2015 September.
+Following unrest among Kurdish protesters, the government imposed a Twitter ban to stop violent images being shared online.
 Social media blackout could return as tensions grow in the country.
 This past Tuesday (Sept.
 8th), Turkey send in troops to Syria to look for rebel Kurdish Troops after a number of violent altercations with police ended with a death toll of 33.

 NordVPN does not keep any logs and uses very powerful encryption to route your online data.
-This way you can protect yourself from data tracking or cyber attacks, hide your IP and maintain your anonymity on the internet whether you’re using a PC, laptop, smartphone, tablet, gaming consoles or any other device that requires an internet connection.
+This helps protect you from data tracking or cyber attacks, hide your IP and maintain your anonymity on the internet whether you’re using a PC, laptop, smartphone, tablet, gaming consoles or any other device that requires an internet connection.